digitalocean/Kubernetes-Starter-Kit-Developers/06-kubernetes-sealed-secrets/external-secrets-operator.md

 **Note:**
 If you created the SecretStore successfully, you should see the `STATUS` column with a `Valid` value.
 If not, a very common issue is `message: unable to validate store`.
 This generally means that the authentication method for your client has failed as the ClusterSecretStore will try and create a client for your provider to verify everything is working.
 Recheck the secret containing the token and the status of the vault server.

+## Step 4 - Fetching an Example Secret

-Next, you will create an `ExternalSecret`, which is the main resource in the `External Secrets Operator`.
+In this section, you will create an `ExternalSecret`, which is the main resource in the `External Secrets Operator`.
 The `ExternalSecret` resource tells ESO to fetch a specific secret from a specific `SecretStore` and where to put the information.
 This resource is very important because it defines what secret you’d like to get from the external secret provider, where to put it, which secret store to use, and how often to sync the secret, among several other options.

 Before creating the `ExternalSecret` you need to have a secret available in the `VaultServer`.
 If you do not have one, follow the next steps: